pyxtal package

 resort_species(species)[source]

-resort the atomic species
+Resort the atomic species.

 Parameters:

-species – list of elements, e.g. [‘Si’, ‘O’]
+species (list) – List of element symbols, e.g. [‘Si’, ‘O’]

 save_dict()[source]